bencheeorg/benchee/README.md

 Library for easy and nice (micro) benchmarking in Elixir.
 It allows you to compare the performance of different pieces of code at a glance.
 Benchee is also versatile and extensible, relying only on functions - no macros!
 There are also a bunch of [plugins](#plugins) to draw pretty graphs and more!

+Benchee runs each of your functions for a given amount of time after an initial warmup.
+It uses the raw run times it could gather in that time to show different statistical values like average, iterations per second and the standard deviation.

 Benchee has a nice and concise main interface, and its behavior can be altered through lots of [configuration options](#configuration):

 ```elixir